avscott562/memory-game/README.md

 Once all cards are matched, you've won!
 Close the game or play another round.

-##Contingencies
+##Dependencies

-To run correctly, this website is contingent upon access to bootstrap font-awesome.
+To run correctly, this website is contingent upon access to bootstrap, font-awesome, and JQuery.

 ## Contributing